EmZod/Haiku-4.5-vs-Minimax-2.1/README.md

-# Haiku 4.5 vs MiniMax M2.1: Agentic Capabilities Benchmark
+# Haiku 4.5 vs MiniMax M2.1: Agentic Capabilities Benchmark [pleb version]

 A systematic benchmark comparing Claude Haiku 4.5 and MiniMax M2.1 on agentic tasks, with a focus on **path divergence** in multi-turn workflows.